-Where pressure sensors are used to calibrate the depth sensors, there must be a record of calibration for the past 12 months, and all sources of potential interference should be avoided.
+Where pressure sensors are used to calibrate the draghead depth sensors, there must be a record of calibration within the past 12 months, and all sources of potential interference should be avoided.

-The QA check team reviews the depth data to ensure that the system is operating within acceptable accuracy, directing the Contractor to recalibrate or repair system components as necessary.
+The QA check team reviews the depth data to ensure that the system is operating within acceptable accuracy and directs the Contractor to recalibrate or repair system components as necessary.
 Weekly calibration of the depth sensor is recommended as these sensors are sensitive to environmental conditions.